Raghunath Murmu: Notable works

-His most notable work is the development of Ol Chiki script itself.
-He also created some other notable works regarding the Santali literature and script.
-These works include Ol Chemed (primary syllabus of Ol Chiki), Parsi Poha (essential elements of Ol Chiki), Dare Ge Dhon (drama), Sido Kanhu (patriotic drama), Bidu Chandan (famous love drama), Kherwal Bir (patriotic drama), Hital (scripture of evolution of the Earth and human being of Kherwals myth), Hor Serenj' (Santali literature songs), Ronor (Santali grammar), Elkha (Santali mathematics).
-His first book is the Hor Serenj and his first play is the Bidu Chandan.
-His last book is Rah Andorh.
+Murmu's most notable contribution was the development of the Ol Chiki script.
+His works include Ol Chemed, a primary syllabus for Ol Chiki; Parsi Poha, on the essential elements of Ol Chiki; Dare Ge Dhon, a drama; Sido Kanhu, a patriotic drama; Bidu-Chandan, a love drama; Kherwal Bir, a patriotic drama; Hital, a work on the Kherwal creation myth; Horh Sereng, a collection of Santali songs; Ronor, a Santali grammar; and Elkha, a work on Santali mathematics.
+His first book was Hor Serenj, his first play was Bidu-Chandan, and his last book was Rah Andorh.

 Legacy

-The Government of India has included the Santali language in the Eighth Schedule of the constitution of India on 22 December 2003.
-After that, many state governments of India, specifically West Bengal, Jharkhand, Odisha, and Bihar, gave recognition to the Santali language.
-The government of Jharkhand, Odisha, and West Bengal included the Santali language as a medium of instruction at the primary and high school levels in the santal-dominated area.
-Many universities and colleges of Jharkhand, West Bengal and Odisha are now offering courses on the Santali literature using Ol Chiki script.
+The Government of India included the Santali language in the Eighth Schedule of the Constitution of India on 22 December 2003.
+After this, several Indian state governments, including those of West Bengal, Jharkhand, Odisha, and Bihar, recognised Santali and introduced it as a medium of instruction at the primary and high school levels in Santal-majority areas.
+Many universities and colleges in Jharkhand, West Bengal, and Odisha now offer courses in Santali literature using the Ol Chiki script.